 John Lewis Taylor was born on March 1, 1769 in London, England.
 He attended William & Mary College in Williamsburg, VA.
 Admitted to the NC bar in 1788, he began practicing law in Fayetteville.

-In 1792, Taylor was first elected to represent the town of Fayetteville in the NC House of Commons.
-In 1798, he was elected a Judge of the NC Superior Court, and in 1818 as Chief Justice of the NC Supreme Court, holding this office until his death in 1829.
+In 1792, Taylor was elected to represent the town of Fayetteville in the NC House of Commons.
+In 1798, he was elected a Judge of the NC Superior Court, and January 1, 1819 he became the first Chief Justice of the newly-formed state Supreme Court.
+He died in 1829.

 Short article "Uncle Moreau" published in The North Carolina University Magazine in 1854 (v.
 3, no. 7) by the Presbyterian Reverend Mathew Blackburne Grier of Wilmington: